-- 4.1 The proposal includes the demolition of the existing garages and the construction of two 2-bedroom semi-detached dwellings and one 2-bedroom bungalow (Cat 3) with associated landscaping, parking and private amenity provision.
-The proposal is to be 100% affordable and would be owned by Colchester Borough Council and managed by Colchester Borough Homes. - 4.2 In terms of the external appearance of the development, the scheme would comprise a pair of semi-detached properties and a detached bungalow.
-The palette of materials includes red brick, buff brick, and rockpanel cladding.
+4.1 The proposal includes the demolition of the existing garages and the construction of a terrace of three dwellings, comprising one 3-bed and two 2-bed dwellings with associated landscaping, parking and private amenity provision.
+The proposal is to be 100% affordable and would be owned by Colchester Borough Council and managed by Colchester Borough Homes.
+All dwellings would be designed to Part M Cat 2 standards.
+The palette of materials includes red brick, buff brick, and rock panel cladding.